Planning a trip to Argentina? These Argentina travel tips will help you plan the trip of a lifetime!

 Bring U.S. dollars or Euros

 The best way to handle your travel money in Argentina is to bring cash with you, specifically U.S. dollars or Euros.
 This is how you’ll get the best exchange rate in Argentina.
-(Read about the blue market next to understand why.)
+HOWEVER, this can change frequently – so check out my guide to money in Argentina, which I try to update every month.

 Have a plan to keep your cash safe as well – don’t take it out with you when you leave your hotel or accommodation, and stash it in different places in your bags and suitcases.

-Some vendors will accept USD, but it’s not common.
+Some restaurants, cafes and shops will accept USD, but it’s not common.
 If they do, they’ll usually have the coto (exchange rate) listed at the cash register.

 Credit cards